Torfmuer/Audio-Splicing-with-CUDA/final_report.md

 ![sample 2 high](./images/jingle_high.png)

-Again, these data points were recast as `cufftReal` **(IS THIS RIGHT??)** data and passed through an inverse fourier transform to generate seperate resultant audio files.
+Again, these data points were run through an inverse fourier transform to convert the complex points to real points and create seperate audio files from there.

 The output files consisted of a first file containing an audio of the loudest frequency in the original (plus some surrounding frequencies), and a second file containing all the other frequencies in the original.